How I Set My Day Up for Success

 ___________________________

-These two sentences help me keep my focus on the good that is going on in my life and how God is working; I need that!
-When I struggle to come up with five things that I’m grateful for it is a tip off that something in my life needs attention!
+These two sentences keep my focus on all the good in my life.
+I need that!
+When I struggle to come up with five things that I’m grateful for it’s a tip off that something in my life is out of whack.

-• Organizing (30) – A few times each week I try to set aside 30 minutes to organize something – it could be files on my computer, a closet, or unpacking boxes that still need to be put away in my basement.
-It is an investment that saves me time later.
+• Organizing (30) – I try to set aside 30 minutes to organize something like computer files, a closet, or an area in my house that needs some attention.
+It’s an investment now that saves me time later.

-• Journaling – In addition to my prayer journal I also keep a work journal as well as a health journal where I can reflect, evaluate, and be intentional about life.
+• Journaling – In addition to my prayer journal I also keep a work journal and a health journal where I reflect, evaluate, and ponder different topics and events in my life.

-• My ♥ thing – A reminder to do something every day that I love, like chatting on the phone with someone I treasure, having lunch with a friend, taking time out to read, color, or do something creative – something that feeds my soul!
+• My ♥ Thing – A reminder to do something every day that I love, like a phone conversation with someone I treasure, lunch with a friend, reading, coloring, or doing something creative that feeds my soul!

-To keep my time with God fresh, some days I meditate on an aspect of God, listen to a worship song, or light a candle – whatever I’m feeling in the moment.
+Just like any relationship, it’s essential to me to keep my time with God fresh.
+Some days I meditate on an aspect of God, listen to a worship song, or light a candle – whatever I’m feeling in the moment.

 Why My Routine Matters

-More than anything, I know I need my morning routine to remind me that I am abundantly loved by God, that He is in control, and that whatever happens in the day ahead – He’s got me!
-When my day starts in that place it changes everything!
+A morning routine naturally enables me to fit into my life the activities that are important to me.
+More than anything, I need to be reminded that I’m abundantly loved by God, that He’s in control, and that whatever happens in the day ahead – He’s got me!
+When my day starts in that place I’m better prepared for whatever is ahead!

-While I plan my day carefully and make sure I have plenty of margin, I just never know what a day will bring.
+While I plan my day carefully and make sure I have plenty of margin, I never know what a day will bring.
 What I do know is that God knows what the day will hold and that when I trust Him everything works out – He’s proven that over and over again to me.
-It might not be what I had expected or what I imagined, but it all works out when I make Him the first thing I focus on in my day.
+It might not be what I had expected, but it all works out when I make Him the focus and priority as I start my day.

 Marvae Eikanas